 Fuel Cell Electric Vehicles

-The CRD is working with partners including Industry, the Institute for Integrated Energy Systems at UVic and the BC Ministry of Energy and Mines to pilot fuel cell electric vehicles.
+The CRD is working with partners including Industry, the Institute for Integrated Energy Systems at UVic and the BC Ministry of Energy, Mines and Petroleum Resources to pilot fuel cell electric vehicles.

 FCEVs are zero-emission vehicles that reduce GHG inventory and tailpipe emissions by 100% compared to their conventional counterparts.
 These vehicles produce power through an electrochemical process combining hydrogen and oxygen atoms in a fuel cell stack.
 The resulting electricity is then applied to a small electric motor that powers the vehicle.